DAILY DISCIPLINE #62

 TO OBEY IS BETTER THAN....

-Day 20 But God never asks His children to do things that they couldn't do.
+Day 20 But God never asks His children to do things that they can't do.
 His grace will always be sufficient to help us do what we know is right.

 I Timothy 1:12 / 2 Corinthians 12:9A